Should I Watch..? Frozen

 What's the big deal?

 I'm assuming that, like me, you have no kids then?
-Very well, Frozen is an animated musical fantasy film released in 2013 and is the fifty-third release in Disney's Animated Classics series which began with 1937 with Snow White And The Seven Dwarves (1).
+Very well, Frozen is an animated musical fantasy film released in 2013 and is the fifty-third release in Disney's Animated Classics series which began with 1937 with Snow White And The Seven Dwarves.
 It is a loose adaptation of Hans Christian Andersen's tale The Snow Queen and tells the story of a princess who bravely pursues her estranged sister across the land after she inadvertently creates a permanent winter.
 Released to rave reviews, the film went on to gross a staggering $1.27 billion worldwide as well as leading to the usual tsunami of merchandise.
-It also won two Academy Awards including one for the hugely popular song Let It Go.
+It also won two Academy Awards including one for the hugely popular song Let It Go and it's also earned a place in my Hall Of Fame.
 Such reaction led to the announcement of a sequel currently in development.

 What's it about?